FredKSchott/snowpack/www/_template/guides/svelte.md

 -console.log('Hello World!
 You did it!
 Welcome to Snowpack :D');
 +import App from "./App.svelte";

-+var app = new App({
++let app = new App({
 +  target: document.body,
 +});

 +export default app;
 ```

 Start up Snowpack with `npm start` and you should see a page that says "Learn Svelte."
-GrewR job, you now have Svelte up and running.
+Congratulations! you now have Svelte up and running.
 Any code changes you make show up in the browser when you save a file.

 Image: GIF showing code and site side by side, site is a "Learn Svelte" link on a white background.
 When the text is edit to add "Hello world" and the file saves, the changes show up in the site immediately.